cfw-guide/ios.cfw.guide/docs/en_US/guides/trollstore/trollhelperota.md

 ## Installing TrollStore

 1. Open the `GTA Car Tracker` app on your home screen
+1. Press `Register Persistence Helper`
 1. Press `Install TrollStore`
     - If your device reboots, redo these steps

 TrollStore should now be installed.
 If it doesn't appear on the home screen, restart your device.
-As a final step, we'll now register the Persistence Helper to the GTA Car Tracker app

-## Installing Persistence Helper

-1. Reopen the `GTA Car Tracker` app on your home screen
-1. Press `Register Persistence Helper`